-- 6. In the Add New Contact screen, enter the information you want to save for this contact.
-The following fields are available for input: - First Name: For recording the contact's first name. - ◆ Last Name: For recording the contact's last name. - Display Name: The name that appears when you receive a call from this contact.

-- Mobile Private: Allows entry of a mobile phone number or, if you already entered a number, it appears here.
-To change the number type (Mobile Business, Landline Private, Landline Business, Fax or Etc.) press <Options> and select Change Type.
-Use the left and right navigation keys to select the type and corresponding icon, then press <Select> or []. - ◆ Landline Private: Allows you to enter a landline number for this contact.
-To change the number type (Mobile Provate, Mobile Business, Landline Business, Fax, Etc.) press <Options> and select Change Type.
-Use the left and right navigation keys to select the type and corresponding icon, then press <Select> or [4].

-• E-Mail: For recording an e-mail address.

-- ♦ Group: Lets you assign this contact to group.
+- Using the Up and Down navigation keys, highlight the type of number you have entered (Mobile, Landline, Fax, Video Call, etc.) and press [●]. - 6.
+In the Add New Contact screen, enter the information you want to save for this contact.
+The following fields are available for input: - First Name: For recording the contact's first name. - Last Name: For recording the contact's last name. - Display Name: The name that appears when you receive a call from this contact. - Mobile: Allows entry of a phone number or, if you already entered a number, it appears here.
+To change the number type (Landline, Fax, etc.) press <Options> and use the left and right navigation keys to select the type and corresponding icon. - Landline: Allows you to enter an additional number for this contact.
+To change the number type (Mobile, Landline, Fax, etc.) press Options> and use the Left and Right navigation keys to select the type and corresponding icon. - E-Mail: For recording an e-mail address. - ◆ Group: Lets you assign this contact to group.
 Press [●] to open the Groups screen.
 Highlight a group and press <Select> or [●]. - Caller ID: Lets you choose a graphic Caller ID for this contact.
-Highlight the Graphic ID icon and press to open the Media menu and select a graphic.
-For information on using the Media menu, see "Media" on page 49. - Ring Tune: Allows you to choose a ring tune that plays when this contact calls.
-Highlight the Ring Tune icon and press [3] to open the Media menu.
-Highlight Ring Tunes and press <Select> or [4].
-For information on selecting a ring tune, see "Ring Tunes" on page 51. - Instant Messaging: Allows you to assign an Instant Message profile to this entry. - Notes: Lets you add any other information you wish to record with this contact.
+Highlight the Graphic ID icon and press [ ] to open the Media menu and select a graphic.
+For information on using the Media menu, see "Media" on page 52. - ◆ Ring Tune: Allows you to choose a ring tune that plays when this contact calls.
+Highlight the Ring Tune icon and press [●] to open the Media menu.
+Highlight Ring Tunes and press <Select> or [●].
+For information on selecting a ring tune, see "Ring Tunes" on page 54.

+- Instant Messaging: Allows you to assign an Instant Message profile to this entry. - Notes: Lets you add any other information you wish to record with this contact.

-Note: You can change any number type designation (Mobile, Landline, Fax, Etc.).
-Press <Options> and select Change Type.
-Highlight the required type and press <Select> or [].
-For information on text and numeric entry, see "Entering Text" on page 36.
+Note: You can change any number type designation (Mobile, Home, Office, Fax, Other).
+Press < Options> and select Change Type.
+Highlight the required type and press <Select> or [●].

+For information on text and numeric entry, see "Entering Text" on page 39.

-To save the information, press [1] or press < Options> and select Save.
+7. To save the information, press [●] or press <Options> and select Save.